 Here’s the golden rule: Companies hire independent consultants because they fill up a gap they couldn’t fill otherwise.
 This gap can be:

-- Skills: The skills you possess aren’t immediately available in the organisation.
+- Skills: The skills you possess aren’t immediately available in the organization.

 - Experience: The company needs somebody experienced in a particular industry domain or a type of project.
 Some of these skills can’t be easily gained as an employee (ie: digital transformation in multiple companies, strategy consulting, PM best practice training, etc)